microsoft/vscode-cmake-tools/README.md

 ## Change History

 ## Version 0.4.0

+- Huge refactor of code. **If you find that something has broken for you, PLEASE feel free to open an issue on GitHub!
+I really appreciate it, thanks!**

 - New stuff!
   - Now parses list of targets and shows them when selecting a target to build.